玄宮園

 Genkyuen Garden

-A classic Edo-period strolling garden next to Hikone Castle, designed for reflection, seasonal beauty, and framed views of the castle across a central pond.
+A classic Edo-period strolling garden next to Hikone Castle, created for reflection, seasonal beauty, and scenic views of the castle across a central pond.

 Attractions